Blotch3D/Blotch3D/readme.md

 The easiest way to set the camera position and orientation is to periodically call Graphics.DoDefaultGui().
 Typically, this is done in the FrameProc method, but could be done in the FrameDraw method as well.
+In any case call it before anything is drawn so that the camera is correct for subsequent drawing.
 If you want other ways to control the camera, then see the various Graphics.AdjustCamera... methods, the Graphics.SetCameraToSprite method, and the View, Eye, and LookAt fields.

 BlWindow3D derives from MonoGame's "Game" class, so you can also override other Game class overridable methods.
 Just be sure to call the